-Glitter is back in a big way right now (hello, KiraKira!), but it feels less costumey and more edgy rock 'n' roll.
-Inspired by the likes of David Bowie, Pat McGrath—she's one of my favorite makeup artists and she's really brought sparkle mainstream in a cool way.
-The glitter eyes she did for the British Vogue cover with new editor in chief, Edward Enninful, was part of our inspiration for this party.
+Glitter is back in a big way right now, but it feels less costume-y and more edgy and rock 'n roll.
+I'm inspired by David Bowie and Pat McGrath—she's one of my favorite makeup artists, and she's really brought sparkle mainstream in a cool way.
+The glitter eyes she did for the British Vogue cover with editor-in-chief Edward Enninful was part of our inspiration for this party.

 Royale and I start placing Swedish candy from Sockerbit in an eclectic mix of vintage bowls and dishes throughout the space.
 It's the best Swedish candy, and I serve it anytime I have guests over.
-I love the idea of doing something for guests over and over so that it feels like your own little personal touch that's unique to YOUR hosting.
+I love the idea of doing something for guests over and over so that it feels like your own little personal touch that's unique to your hosting.
 This naturally became my special thing I do for guests at big or small parties.
-It's gummy and hard candy, so it won't get stale, so it's nice that we knock this part out early.
+It's gummy and hard candy, which is great because it won't get stale, so it's nice that we knock this part out early.
 We're also giving away boxes of this as a to-go party favor.

-Break for lunch—avocado toast and a latte, need the fuel.
-Check emails and catch up on Instagram and go over the next few hours with my creative director and PR director.
+Break for lunch—avocado toast and a latte; need the fuel.
+Check emails and catch up on Instagram and go over the next few hours with my creative and PR directors.

 I greet Wild Flora, who came to decorate the mantle above the fireplace and staircase banister with greenery.
 We're not doing too many flower accents for this party.
-I think there's an amazing way to incorporate holiday greenery without it being too cliché or expected, so we're using different types of greens and eucalyptus to give it a fresh take versus overly traditional.
-I'm in love with the end result.
-Plus my house smells amazing!
+I think there's a fantastic way to incorporate holiday greenery without it being too cliché or expected, so we're using different types of greens and eucalyptus to give it a fresh take versus overly traditional.
+I'm in love with the result.
+Plus, my house smells amazing!

 Help set up the gifting suite with Royale.
-We’re giving everyone a Bobbi Brown highlighting compact (since the party’s all about that sparkling glow) along with pieces from our new lingerie collection (we got everyone’s sizes in advance, so everything fit!).
+We’re giving everyone a Bobbi Brown highlighting compact (since the party’s all about that sparkling glow) along with pieces from our new lingerie collection.
+(We got everyone’s sizes in advance, so everything fits!)

 Time to head upstairs to get ready.
-The Bobbi Brown team are part of the party, doing touch-ups on guests, and they’re doing my makeup beforehand.
-I'm excited for a sparkling eye look.
+The Bobbi Brown team is part of the party, doing touch-ups on guests, and they’re doing my makeup beforehand.
+I'm excited about a sparkling eye look.

 Our amazing DJ and my good friend Nikki Pennie is setting up equipment by the pool.
 She'll be playing a mix of old-school dance tunes and holiday music that’s party-worthy.
 The pre-party excitement officially kicks in when the music starts playing throughout the house.

 It's the final countdown!
-The Yes Way Rosé team dropped by already with the bottles, One Hope champs are poured into the vintage coupes, and with the help of Royale's eagle eye, things are looking so good.
-The final detail me and Royale do together is pop sparkly moon and star toppers into the delicious cupcakes from Sprinkles.
+The Yes Way Rosé team dropped by already with the bottles, One Hope Champagne is poured into the vintage coupes, and with the help of Royale's eagle eye, things are looking so good.
+The final detail Royale and I do together is pop sparkly moon and star toppers into the delicious cupcakes from Sprinkles.

 Parties are obviously amazing if you have good ambiance, good food and drinks, and most of all good people.
 But it doesn't hurt to throw in a little playful element to the event.
-We have lots of little nooks and crannies that guests will stumble upon—an interactive photo booth, a tarot card reader, makeup touch-ups, etc. It's just nice to offer even a little something, it doesn't have to be over the top—even a DIY photo station with a Polaroid and a few fun props if you don't have the budget for a professional photobooth.
-Something to make the party THAT much more memorable and even something guests get to leave with.
+We have lots of little nooks and crannies that guests will stumble upon: an interactive photo booth, a tarot card reader, makeup touch-ups, and more.
+It's just nice to offer a little something; it doesn't have to be over the top—even a DIY photo station with a Polaroid and a few fun props if you don't have the budget for a professional photo booth.
+Something to make the party that much more memorable and even something guests get to leave with.

 Guests will be arriving any minute!
 Tunes are on, candles are lit, lights are sparkling, and I'm ready to relax.
-Me, Royale, and my Anine Bing team do a quick toast and then bring a glass of rosé and some candy to Nikki, Daniel, Kaitlyn, and the Bobbi Brown team.
+Royale, my Anine Bing team, and I make a quick toast and then bring a glass of rosé and some candy to Nikki, Daniel, Kaitlyn, and the Bobbi Brown team.
 It's party time!

-Me and my friend Chriselle hop into the photo booth for a little winter wonderland fun.
+My friend Chriselle and I hop into the photo booth for a little winter wonderland fun.
 This was definitely a hit of the night.
-The team at Bosco customized a gif setup where it looked like it was snowing—so simple but so cute and entertaining for hours.
+The team at Bosco customized a gif setup where it looked like it was snowing—so simple, but so cute and entertaining.